Frequently Asked Questions

 Please note this new procedure and paperwork is separate from NHS Trust requirements for GMC revalidation.

-The conversation should be a yearly review of the ongoing discussion about how you work at your best, reflecting on the past year and what you need to achieve moving forward and meet your career goals.
+The conversation should be a yearly review of the ongoing discussion about how you work at your best, reflecting on the past year and what you need to achieve moving forward to meet your career goals.

 The university has designated two seasons for ARC conversations: February-April and July-September.